Cumulocity-IoT/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/custom-properties.md

 helpcontent:
   - label: custom-properties
     title: Custom properties
-    content: "This tab allows you to view and edit values of tenant custom properties defined in the properties library."
+    content: "The Custom properties tab allows you to edit and set only values of tenant custom properties defined earlier by user in the properties library.
+Fields requirements, types and regular expressions can be changed in the properties library."
 ---